mmu-webdesign/l4-WPD-web-term-2/rwd-week-additional.md

 Once you have implemented the media queries as required, you could consider making further adjustments.
 An example might be that your main heading uses a different font size on larger screen sizes.
 It might be the same for your picture headings and captions.
 Margins might change.
 Always think about usability. *Am I enhancing the users experience*?
 In this example, am I make it more legible at these different screen sizes?

 Don't go overboard - changing the colour scheme from mobile to desktop.
 Things like this are usually pointless.

+## CSS Dark Mode

+Now most computer operating systems support dark mode, some browsers have been updated so they can tell your site that the computer is set to dark mode.
+You can use a CSS rule similar to a media query that can modify your CSS to reflect the user's interface choices.
+See [CSS tricks](https://css-tricks.com/dark-modes-with-css/) or [Andy Clarke’s blog post](https://stuffandnonsense.co.uk/blog/redesigning-your-product-and-website-for-dark-mode) for more information (**NB:** not all web browsers currently support this, so check you are testing this in a compatible browser)

 ## CSS Blends